jarecoo/practice/notes.md

     * Raise my children to be thoughtful, empathetic, enlightened people, capable of finding their own positive value in life, and contributing to the betterment of others
 2. Fulfillment - Personal, Professional, and Creative
     * Emphasize experience and memories over possessions and material goods; reduce waste
+        * Just spending and enjoying time with my family
         * Traveling - See as much of the world as possible
             * PNW - Seattle
             * Iceland